Jesus in Islam: Ascension

-An-Nisa's verse 157 is the primary verse of the Quran to refer to the event of Jesus' crucifixion.
+is the primary verse of the Quran to refer to the event of Jesus' crucifixion.
 It says that Jesus was not killed and neither crucified, but "it was made to appear to them":

 Most Islamic traditions categorically deny that Jesus physically died on the cross or otherwise.
 According to the Quran, he was not crucified, but was rather saved by God.
-(Although the earliest Islamic traditions and exegesis quote somewhat conflicting reports regarding a death and its length, Muslims believe that Jesus did not die on the cross, but believe that he was saved by being raised alive to heaven).
+(Although the earliest Islamic traditions and exegesis quote somewhat conflicting reports regarding a death and its length, Muslims believe that Jesus did not die on the cross, but believe that he was saved by being raised alive to heaven.)
+A minority, especially among the falāsifa, and some Ismāʿīlī interpreted walākin s̲h̲ubbiha lahum as meaning that the Jews intended to annihilate Jesus completely; but in fact, they crucified only his nāsūt (form), yet his lāhūt remained alive.
+The view is also recalled by some Sufis.

 Substitution

-It is unclear exactly where the substitutionist interpretation originated, but some scholars consider the theory originating among certain Gnostic groups of the second century.
-Leirvik finds the Quran and Hadith to have been clearly influenced by the non-canonical ('heretical') Christianity that prevailed in the Arab peninsula and further in Abyssinia.
+It is unclear exactly where the substitution interpretation originated, but some scholars consider the theory originating among certain Gnostic groups of the second century.

-While most Western scholars, Jews, and Christians believe Jesus died, orthodox Muslim theology teaches he ascended to Heaven without being put on the cross and God transformed another person, Simon of Cyrene, to appear exactly like Jesus who was crucified instead of Jesus (cf. Irenaeus' description of the heresy of Basilides, Book I, ch.
-XXIV, 4.).